 - Long Term Care Medi-Cal planning – when you enter your retirement years, you will stand a 50-70 percent chance of needing some type of long-term care (LTC) before the end of your life.
 Like the odds of becoming incapacitated, the odds of needing LTC also increase with time.
 For many seniors faced with the high cost of long-term care, Long Term Care Medi-Cal or Veterans Aid and Attendance benefits for qualifying veterans is their only hope for help covering those costs.
 Qualifying for Long Term Care Medi-Cal, however, can put a retirement nest egg in jeopardy if you failed to plan ahead because of the Medi-Cal asset limits used to determine eligibility.
 Creating an irrevocable living trust as part of a larger Long Term Care Medi-Cal planning component within your estate plan can protect those assets and ensure your eligibility for Long Term Care Medi-Cal down the road.

 Contact Riverside Living Trust Attorneys

-If you have additional questions or concerns regarding living trusts, contact the experienced Riverside estate planning lawyers at Dennis M. Sandoval, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
+If you have additional questions or concerns regarding living trusts, contact the experienced Riverside estate planning lawyers at Sandoval Legacy Group, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
 Dennis Sandoval is the only attorney in California who is a Certified Estate Planning, Trust and Probate Law Specialist, Certified Elder Law Attorney, and Certified Taxation Law Specialist.